 About 40 million tons of commodities valued at \$7.6 billion were transported into, out of and within Missouri's ports and waterways in 2018.
 Outbound trade made up the majority of trade both in terms of tonnage (73%) and value (54%).
 The Port of St. Louis, which includes both public and private facilities on both sides of the Mississippi River, handled the highest volume of commodities at over 37 million tons.
 The next highest volumes pass through the Port of New Madrid (2.3 million tons), Port of Kansas City (1.4 million tons) and the Southeast Missouri Regional Port (1 million tons).
-Louisiana is Missouri's top trading partner by water, which captures shipments that are transferred to and from container ships to and from international markets.
+Louisiana is Missouri's the top trading partner by water, which captures shipments that are transferred to and from container ships to and from international markets.
 Illinois and Tennessee are also top trade partners by water.
 Non-metallic materials comprised the highest share of tonnage (35%), while farm goods represent the highest share by value (28%).
 The high tonnage and value of agriculture commodities, including oil kernels, grain and fertilizer, reflect the significant role that agriculture plays in Missouri's economy.

 In addition to the bulk commodities currently moving through Missouri's ports, some facilities see opportunity in supporting container-on-barge or container-on-vessel movements.
 At New Madrid Port, \$27.5 million in infrastructure investments have been identified to prepare its North Harbor for container activities, including dredging, sheet piling, road and rail improvements, land acquisition, utilities expansion and other infrastructural needs.
-Southeast Missouri Regional Port currently supports container on vessel and containerized rail freight, which has the potential to increase once the SEMO Port loop track project, which will allow the port to handle larger unit trains and increasing loading/unloading capacity, is complete.
-Another opportunity with great potential is the expansion of container on vessel and container on barge capabilities along the U.S. inland waterways system.
-This service could connect inland port terminals across the Mississippi River System, including St. Louis, Mo., Jefferson City, Mo., and Kansas City, Mo.
+Southeast Missouri Regional Port currently supports COV or containerized rail freight, which has the potential to increase once the SEMO Port loop track project, which will allow the port to handle larger unit trains and increasing loading/unloading capacity, is complete.
+Another opportunity with great potential to expand COV/COB capabilities in Missouri is being led by American Patriot Holdings.
+The project includes a intermodal logistics gateway terminal in Plaquemines, La., with a network of developing and future inland port terminals across the Mississippi River System, including Memphis, Tn., Cairo, II., St. Louis, Mo., Jefferson City, Mo., Kansas City, Mo. and Chicago, II.
+It will use high capacity liquid natural gas-powered vessels at Cairo, Memphis and St. Louis, and smaller vessels built to navigate the tributaries serving Kansas City and Jefferson City.
+APH has signed an letter of intent to develop a site at Herculaneum, Mo. to service the St. Louis region, and is working with Port KC to secure service at the future MRT.
+APH is also in early discussions with the Heartland Port Authority in Jefferson City to potentially provide COV service at that future site.